spacewalk01/llama3.2-vision-webui/README.md

 python main.py --token Your_Hugging_Face_Token
 ```

-Once the application starts, it will display a running local URL for the interactive demo.
-This will launch a web interface where you can upload an image and provide a text prompt.
-The Llama 3.2 Vision model will generate a response based on the combined inputs.
+When the application starts, it shows a local URL for the demo.
+This opens a web interface where you can upload an image and add a text prompt, and the Llama 3.2 Vision model will generate a response.

-#### Usage

-1. Upload an image.
-2. Enter a text prompt.
-3. Click "Submit" to receive a generated response based on the image and text.

 ## License